-Prerequisites: Mathematics G030 or Mathematics Placement Assessment and Chem G180, or Chem G185, or Chem G220, or Chem G225
+Prerequisites: Math G030, or Math G040, or Math Placement Assessment and Chem G180, or Chem G185, or Chem G220, or Chem G225

-This course is designed as the first in a three-course sequence for students desiring to major in biology.
+Advisories: English G099, or English G090 This course is designed as the first in a three-course sequence for students desiring to major in biology.
 The topics to be covered in this course are among those which serve to unify the science of biology.
 Included in these concepts are: prokaryotic and eukaryotic cell structure, function and homeostasis, cell reproduction and metabolism, cell communication, classical and molecular genetics, molecular biology, biotechnology, and evolution.
 C-ID: BIOL 190 Lecture & lab.
 Letter grade only.
 Transferable to CSU; UC.